Best Categories for Luggage & Bags

 Backpacks > Travel Backpacks

-Travel backpacks have surged in popularity as younger travelers prefer backpacks over traditional luggage.
-The segment grew 18% year-over-year in 2024, fueled by digital nomads and budget airlines.
-Products in the 40-50L range that double as carry-on alternatives are especially popular.
+Travel backpacks are booming as younger travelers choose them over traditional luggage.
+The segment grew 18% year over year in 2024, boosted by digital nomads and budget airlines.
+Bags in the 40-50L range that also work as carry-ons are especially popular.

 Checked Luggage